amacfie/mathtext/info_retrieval/README.md

   lines by default.

-The file `./index.sh` creates an index by using GCS internally but it overcomes the caveats mentioned above.
+The file `./index.sh` creates an index by using GCS internally but it overcomes the caveats mentioned above with the help of [junkblocker's GCS fork](https://github.com/junkblocker/codesearch/).
 The file `./search.sh` is a command line interface that uses the index created by `./index.sh`.

 Zoekt and Sourcegraph are alternatives to GCS but don't support